softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 ## Initializing Your Database

 When you are using a database to store your application data, it is often useful to make sure all of your databases and tables exist when you start up.
 You can do this by executing `CREATE DATABASE` and `CREATE TABLE` calls at the beginning of your application.
-You can conditional create these objects with the `IF NOT EXISTS` clause.
+You can conditionally create these objects with the `IF NOT EXISTS` clause.
+With that clause, the statement is simply ignored if the structure already exists.

 ```sql
 CREATE DATABASE IF NOT EXISTS petshop;